Practical advantage of non-Hermitian enhanced quantum sensing: Non-Hermitian Sensing

 To grasp the essential mechanism underlying this enhancement, it is instructive to examine a minimal two-level non-Hermitian Hamiltonian,

-where $A$ and $A’$ are taken to be real parameters.
-This simple model already captures the qualitative distinction between Hermitian and non-Hermitian behavior.
-When $A=A'$, the Hamiltonian is Hermitian, and the two eigenmodes remain orthogonal.
-When $A\neq A'$, the system becomes non-Hermitian and the eigenmodes lose orthogonality, ultimately coalescing into a single defective state at the EP.
-In either case, the unperturbed eigenenergies meet at $E=0$, but the structure of the degeneracy is fundamentally different.
-To probe how these two scenarios respond to weak external perturbations, we introduce a small symmetric coupling of strength $\lambda$,
+where $A$ and $A^\prime$ are taken to be real parameters.
+This simple model successfully captures the qualitative distinction between Hermitian and non-Hermitian behavior.
+For $A=A^\prime$, the Hamiltonian is Hermitian, and the two eigenmodes remain orthogonal.
+Conversely, when $A\neq A^\prime$, the system breaks Hermiticity, causing the eigenmodes to lose their orthogonality and ultimately coalesce into a single defective state at the EP.
+In both scenarios, the unperturbed eigenenergies coincide at $E=0$; however, the underlying geometric structure of the degeneracy is fundamentally distinct.
+To probe how these two scenarios respond to weak external perturbations, we incorporate a small symmetric coupling of strength $\lambda$,

 and examine the resulting spectral splitting.
-For small $\epsilon$, the behaviour is strikingly different in the Hermitian and non-Hermitian regimes:
+When $H_0$ is nearly degenerate, the behavior is strikingly different in the Hermitian and non-Hermitian cases:

-The Hermitian case exhibits the expected linear response of first-order perturbation theory, whereas at the second-order EP the square-root dependence reveals the characteristic branch-point structure of non-Hermitian degeneracies.
-More broadly, an EP of order $n$ produces an eigenvalue splitting that scales as $\epsilon^{1/n}$ for perturbation $\epsilon$, implying an increasingly amplified sensitivity to weak perturbations as the EP order increases.
-This striking scaling has inspired numerous theoretical proposals and experimental demonstrations aiming to exploit EPs for enhanced sensing beyond conventional limits~\cite{jing2017high,wiersig2016sensors}.
+The Hermitian case exhibits a standard linear response given by first-order perturbation theory, whereas at the second-order EP the square-root dependence reveals a characteristic branch-point structure of non-Hermitian degeneracies.
+More broadly, an EP of order $n$ produces an eigenvalue splitting that scales as $\lambda^{1/n}$ for perturbation $\lambda$, implying an increasingly accentuated susceptibility to weak perturbations by orders of magnitude as the EP order increases.
+This striking scaling has inspired numerous theoretical proposals and experimental demonstrations aiming to exploit EPs for enhanced sensing beyond conventional paradigms~\cite{jing2017high,wiersig2016sensors}.

 Here we focus on EP-based sensing in single quantum systems.
 Consider a single-qubit dissipative system described by the following Hamiltonian,